 You should not wear glasses while recovering from your rhinoplasty surgery because they put pressure on the bridge of your nose – precisely the part of the nose that is going through a critical healing period.
 You may consider investing in a pair of glasses that don’t put any pressure on the nasal dorsum for about four weeks after surgery.
 If you can’t afford bridgeless glasses, you can use tape to secure your regular glasses to your forehead; this will help keep pressure off of the bridge of the nose.

 Wearing Glasses Over Your Splint

 If you have an external splint, feel free to wear your glasses over the splint.
-The splint is heavily padded and the glasses will not interfere with your recovery.
+The splint is heavily padded, and the glasses will not interfere with your recovery.
 Once the splint comes off, however, the glasses should come off too.
-During your post-operative appointment, Dr. Marin will advise you as to when you can start wearing glasses again.
+During your post-operative appointment, Dr. Marin will advise you when you can start wearing glasses again.

 What about Sunglasses?

 The same rules apply to sunglasses as regular glasses.
 However, keep in mind that it is crucial to stay out of the sun until your incisions have healed completely.
 If you expose yourself to the sun prematurely, you run the risk of your incisions turning into dark scars.
 It’s best to avoid the sun.
 If you are out in the sun, keep the incisions covered by wearing a wide-brimmed hat.

 Usually, it takes about four weeks for the nasal dorsum to support glasses without any damage to the nose fully.
 If you have any questions or concerns, make sure to contact Dr. Marin for advice.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.